-Watching the world go by in Rome is often entertainment enough, but don't overlook the local arts and sports scene.
-As well as gigs and concerts in every genre, there are fantastic arts festivals, especially in summer, performances with Roman ruins as a backdrop, and football games that split the city.
+Watching the world go by in Rome is often entertainment enough, but there are plenty of organised events to capture your attention too.
+As well as gigs and concerts in every genre, there are some excellent arts festivals (especially in summer), opera performances with Roman ruins as a backdrop, and football games that bring the city to a standstill.

 Free classical concerts are held in many of Rome’s churches, especially at Easter and around Christmas and New Year; look out for information at Rome’s tourist kiosks.
 Rome's second-largest church after St Peter's, the Basilica di San Paolo Fuori le Mura, hosts an important choral mass on 25 January and the hymn 'Te Deum' is sung at the Chiesa del Gesù on 31 December.